 The App Catalog is an app that your users run on their mobile device and allows them find and install your corporate and other suggested apps.
 For a list of supported mobile platforms, see Supported Platforms.

 When you add a new user to your organization, Digital.ai App Management sends an invitation email that includes a link for downloading the App Catalog.
 The link downloads the App Catalog appropriate for the user's device.
 For example, if a user views the invitation email on an iPad and you've added a native iOS App Catalog for your organization, then the link downloads the iOS App Catalog.
 If there is no native App Catalog available for the user's device, the link points to the web App Catalog.
 For more information, see App Catalog Download Experience.

 Web App Catalog

-The web App Catalog provides a web-based application for viewing and installing apps on any device.
+The web App Catalog provides a web-based app for viewing and installing apps on any device.
 It provides a familiar user experience on each device and behaves very much like Digital.ai App Management's native App Catalogs.
 On Apple and Windows devices, the web App Catalog resembles the native iOS App Catalog; on Android and Blackberry devices it resembles the native Android App Catalog.

 The web App Catalog is available for use immediately after an organization registers with Digital.ai App Management.
 There is nothing for you to create or download.
 (If you are new to Digital.ai App Management, see Quick Start for a quick introduction.)

 Native App Catalogs

 You can customize components of the App Catalogs to incorporate corporate branding and enhance your users' experience.
-For example, you can provide custom images for the App Catalog icons, launch screen, and header and footer.
-For more information on branding, see Branding App Catalogs.
+For example, you can provide custom logo and background images, change the colors of UI elements, and more.
+For more information on branding, see Customize the App Catalog.